-Effective January 1, 2008, participants may contribute up to 75% of pre-tax annual compensation, as defined by the Plan.
-Prior to January 1, 2008, participants could contribute up to 50% of pre-tax annual compensation.
-Contributions are subject to limitations on annual additions and other limitations imposed by the Internal Revenue Code (the "Code") as defined in the plan agreement.
+Participants may contribute up to 75% of pre-tax annual compensation, as defined by the Plan.
+Contributions are subject to limitations on annual additions and other limitations imposed by the Internal Revenue Code (the "Code") as defined in the Plan agreement.
 The Plan allows for two types of elective deferrals.
 A participant may elect a pre-tax deferral of up to 75% of pre-tax compensation or a participant may make a Roth IRA deferral which is taxed differently than the pre-tax deferral.

-Beginning January 1, 2008, the Company began offering an automatic enrollment feature under the Plan after a participant meets a 60-day service requirement.
-Those employees that do not make an affirmative election to contribute to the Plan are automatically enrolled in the Plan with a 3% contribution of pre-tax annual compensation.
+The Company has an automatic enrollment feature under the Plan after a participant meets a 60-day service requirement.
+Those employees that do not make an affirmative election to contribute to the Plan are automatically enrolled in the Plan with contributions equal to 3% of pre-tax annual compensation.
 If those employees added to the Plan under the automatic enrollment feature do not change their deferral, the deferral will increase 1% on each anniversary date up to a maximum of 6%.